solenn-tl/ontologie-peuplement/requetes/3_BUILD_KG.md

     FILTER ((?ecartDeb = 0) && (?ecartFin = 0) && !(sameTerm(?relatedLandmark,?relatedLandmark2)))
 }
 ```
+## 4. Create changes and events (#1)
-## 4. Create changes and events relative to landmarks identity
+### 4.1 Create changes and events relative to landmarks identity
-One of the most significant point about landmark versions in the mutation regiters is that plots ID never change, even in case of split or merge of plots that lead to creation of new landmarks and disappearance of the previous ones.
+In the mutation registers, plots ID never change even in case of split or merge of plots.
+These events lead to the appearance of new landmarks and the disappearance of the previous ones.

 In this part, we try to detect the changes and events about Splits.

-*NB : Merge will be treated later because all the necessary informations have not been created yet.*
+*NB : Merge will be treated later because all the necessary informations to detect them have not been created yet.*

-### 4.1 Create LandmarkDisappearance Changes linked to Split Events using "Porté à" >= (2 folios)
+#### 4.1.1 Create Landmark Disappearance Changes and Split Events
+To detect splits events, we choose to use the page reports that are used to link the property accounts changes in mutation registers tables.

+More than one page number in a column "Next property account" means, in most of cases, that the plot has been split between multiple owners.

+* Creation of an Event of type *Split*
+* Creation of a Change of type *Landmark Disappearance*

 ```sparql
 PREFIX add: <http://rdf.geohistoricaldata.org/def/address#>
 PREFIX cad_ltype: <http://rdf.geohistoricaldata.org/id/codes/cadastre/landmarkType/>